Grief is a circular staircase. I have lost you.

 • 1.
 Grieving the loss of your Beloveds.
 The grief of unfinished goodbyes.
 Grieving love you wanted, but could never have.

 • 2.
-If you’re in an in-between, transitional space.
-Grieving personal, geographical or familial estrangement.
+If you’re in an in-between, transitional phase.
+Grieving geographical or familial estrangement.

 • 3.
 Grieving parts of yourself you no longer carry.
 Grieving parts of your child self.

 • 4.
 Grieving lost dreams or relationships.
-Grieving the loss of animals or birds.
-Of pets.
+Grieving the loss of pets.

 • 5.
-Grieving the climate crisis (ecological grief).
+Grieving the climate crisis.
+Ecological grief.
 Grieving injustice.
-The socio-political/economic hierarchies that surround us in the world.
+The socio-political or economic hierarchies that surround us.

-• 6.
-You want to write 5-6 poems or essays on (or to) your grief.
+• Write 5-6 poems on, or to your grief.
 Befriend others who have walked a similar path.
-Honor your grief, anger, joy— anything comes up for you.

 Workshop Takeaways:

-• through your creative writing.
+• into light.
+Nourish your creative practice.
 Speak truth to power.
-Fight for a better tomorrow.
 Your voice is your greatest gift.
 Tell your story now.

 • guided writing prompts, craft resources + readings.
 An exclusive app designed to support your growth as a writer.
 A library of 50 + three hour long previous workshop replays.
 Publication opportunities.
 A 24/7 chat support group for anything that comes up for you.